7RU7H/Archive/Tools/C2/Sliver/Sliver-Cheatsheet.md

 // Regenerate
 regenerate
 // listeners
-// Do not accept interfaces as arguemnts like metasploit mtls -L <lhost> -l <lport> wg https
+// Do not accept interfaces as arguments like metasploit mtls -L <lhost> -l <lport> wg https